cvasilak/katacoda-scenarios/pelion-device-simulator/step4.md

 ![alt text](https://i.ibb.co/FBLXdxy/portal-resources.png "Simulator")

 The simulator exposes the **"button_count"** resource to track the number of button presses occuring in the device.
-It actually simulates the button presses by periodically emitting the press event every 5 secs.
-Thus the _"Simulated.."_ log messages you see in the simulator console:
+It actually simulates the button presses by periodically emitting the press event every 5 secs, thus the _"Simulated.."_ log messages you see in the simulator console:

 ![alt text](https://i.ibb.co/d4bKHHK/portal-console-simulated.png "Console")

-Click on the **"button_count"** resource to open the graph and see the button press count:
+Click on the **"button_count"** resource to open the graph and see the current button press count.
+Notice that the graph updates itself periodically as the value of the **"button_count"** resource changes on the device:

 ![alt text](https://i.ibb.co/XZr5D07/portal-button-count-graph.png "Button Count")

-**"blink_action"**
+The **"blink_action"**

 **"blink_pattern"**